How to Compare The True Cost of Financing Solutions of App Store Lenders

-It's becoming well understood among many app and game developers that there can be significant value trapped in their accounts receivable (AR) from the app stores and ad networks – revenues which have been earned, but not paid out by the app stores and ad networks introducing a delay of 30-60 days before cash is received, in some cases even longer.
+It's becoming well understood among many app and game developers that there can be significant value trapped in their accounts receivable (AR) from the app stores and ad networks – revenues that have been earned, but not paid out by the app stores and ad networks introducing a delay of 30-60 days before cash is received, in some cases even longer.

 Using your AR can be a valuable source of financing for a fast-growing app or gaming business as it enables app publishers to reinvest more quickly into paid acquisition by borrowing against their AR than waiting for platforms to pay out before reinvesting.

 When considering different flavors of AR financing, it’s important to make sure that you are comparing different debt-based offerings on an "apples with apples" basis.

 As with most areas of financial services, some lenders look to obfuscate true costs of financing with an unclear fee structure or hidden fees, so it’s important to make sure that the various fees can be broken down into a lowest common denominator format.